How to See the Art of Pompeii at the National Archaeological Museum in Naples

 Erotica

 Don’t miss the Secret Room if you’re inclined to view the museum’s extensive collection of erotic and sexually-themed objects and paintings salvaged from Pompeii and Herculaneum.
-The room was finally re-opened in 2000 with a display that organizes objects according to their function and material.

 It’s a bit of an eye-opener, but definitely interesting and proving there is nothing new under the sun!